westwardfishdme/comp250-notes/readme.md

 - [neovim](https://github.com/neovim/neovim)
 - `git` of course.

+### Custom tooling
-Any scripts that I may use to complete assignments will also be included here under [./scripts](./scripts).
+Any programs, or scripts that I may use to complete assignments will also be included here under [./scripts](./scripts).
+Below is a following list of tools that I have created for this course:

+-`notes`: CLI-tool written in Rust that currently only creates notes with the format I have described in the [example markdown](#Example)
+-`keyword.sh`: Just a quick shell-script that counts keywords with grep/regex and prints them in an markdown table format.
+Planned to be merged into notes.

 ## Keywords
 All keywords and their occurrences can be found in [keywords.md](./keywords.md)